 While the primary objective is to assist animals and relieve distress, the secondary objective of any investigation is to decrease the likelihood of repeated abuse through education of the owner, cooperation, and if necessary, deterrence in the form of legal proceedings.

 The BC SPCA was created under the auspices of the provincial Prevention of Cruelty to Animals Act (PCA Act), and is the only animal welfare organization in B.C. which has the authority to enforce laws relating to animal cruelty and to recommend charges to Crown Counsel for the prosecution of individuals who inflict suffering on animals.
 The Department has 23 full-time, specially trained constables to carry out their life-saving work.

-The Cruelty Investigations Department spent approximately 2.0 million dollars conducting investigations, caring for animals in distress, and preparing charges in 2009.
+Every year, the Cruelty Investigations Department investigates thousands of complaints of cruelty and neglect throughout the province of British Columbia and spends approximately 2.0 million dollars carring out these investigations, caring for animals in distress, and preparing charges.
 The BC SPCA does not receive any provincial funding to assist them with animal cruelty investigations.
 On average, to bring one case of cruelty to Crown Counsel for prosecution, an investigation can cost more than $10,000.
 The BC SPCA relies on the generous gifts from its supporters to help us ensure that we can continue to help animals in need and end animal cruelty in the province of B.C.

 Power under the PCA Act

 All of the provinces and territories in Canada have some form of animal protection law (sometimes called "animal welfare" law).
 In B.C., the law is called the Prevention of Cruelty to Animals Act (PCA Act).
 This law is enforced by the BC SPCA.